FRRouting/frr/doc/user/bgp.rst

    on reflected routes.
 This option allows the modifications to be reflected as well.
 Once enabled, it affects all reflected routes.

-.. clicmd:: [no] neighbor PEER sender-as-path-loop-detection
+.. clicmd:: neighbor PEER sender-as-path-loop-detection

    Enable the detection of sender side AS path loops and filter the bad routes before they are sent.